Elements, attributes, and attribute values in HTML are defined

 specify an attribute in no namespace with no prefix and with the

-literal localname "xml:lang
+literal localname "xml:lang" on HTML

 elements in HTML documents, but such attributes